piotrsiupa/git-istash/tests/main/README.md

 (Read the [general README file for tests](../README.md) first.)

 This category (directory) is for tests that check the CLI interface of `istash` in general, without focusing on any particular functionality.
+For example it tests what happens of a user types a non-existing name of a sub-command.

 ### Prefix